 Baby Gen X loved these Puppet Storybooks with 3D lenticular pictures on the covers

-One thing that was extra fascinating to boys and girls was the 3D image added to each book cover.
-Those pictures featured lenticular printing, giving each one the illusion of depth and motion.
+One thing that was extra fascinating to boys and girls was the 3D image that was mounted on the front of each book cover.
+Those bright and colorful pictures changed when they were tilted because they featured lenticular printing, which gave each one the illusion of depth and motion.

-I know there was at least one little girl who, in the early 70s, tried not only to figure out how the image worked… but also wanted to figure out a way to step inside the picture of that house Santa was visiting.
+I know there was at least one little girl who, in the early 70s, tried not only to figure out how the image worked… but wanted to find a way to step into the picture of that house Santa was visiting. 🤩

 Puppet Storybooks (1968)